 These decoupled codebases can also result in inappropriate coupling and complexities between components in some situations.
-It also mandates teams to look upon data and events flows between different parts of the application.
+It also mandates teams to look upon data and event flows between different parts of the application.

 Incremental Upgrade And Modern Tech Stack

-The one more point is we now have modern technologies and diverse tech stack for front-end.
+One more point is we now have modern technologies and a diverse tech stack for the front-end.
 The incremental upgrade allows experimenting with the newest technology that is suitable for the particular part without worrying about an interruption in customer experience.

 Migrate Legacy Front-end To New